 ETFs (also known as Exchange Traded Funds) represent securities that could be traded on a platform or through a broker.
 These securities can be bonds, stocks, commodities, and are associated with the ease by which stocks are traded.

-These funds are represented by the shares of underlying assets, designed to track those assets' performance and value in the market.
-Here, the fund's shareholders or investors are just a part of the fund but not the underlying asset.
+These funds are represented by the shares of underlying assets, designed to track those assets’ performance and value in the market.
+Here, the fund’s shareholders or investors are just a part of the fund but not the underlying asset.
+An ETF market crash can have a profound impact as they generally represent the overall market.

 One thing you need to understand about ETFs is that they are subject to market dynamics and trade at a price that mostly differs from those of the underlying asset.
 They are there as a means to trade a collection of assets without buying them individually.

-ETFs Bubble Analysis
+ETF Crash Bubble Analysis

 If you remember the movie “The BIG SHORT” and Christian Bale’s portrayal of Micheal Burry the real life character that not only predicted the crash of the CDO market of 2007-2008 and made a mint off of it.